 Important to note before placing the bet what the moneline value is on each team with the spread such as -21 (-110) or +21 (+115).
 Also known as the “juice” or “vig,” the moneyline is the commission you pay to the sportsbook to place your bet.
 Taking the two moneylines as an example with a $100 bet, you will need to risk $110 to win $100 on a (-110) moneyline, while a (+115) moneyline will earn you $115 on that same $100 bet for an underdog win.

 Also known as a straight-up (SU) bet, the moneyline wager game has grown over the years as handicappers and seasoned players have learned to “smell” an upset on an upcoming game.
-With no point spread involved in this type of betting, one must simply pick who you think will win the game straight-up by far the simplest NCAAF Odds type you can play.
+With no point spread odds involved in this type of betting, one must simply pick who you think will win the game straight-up by far the simplest NCAAF Odds type you can play.

 Talked about many time before, take notice of the moneyline value with each team to determine the risk and rewards.
 Example: A wager on the favorite at +150 would mean risking $150 to win $100, whereas a wager on the underdog at +140 would yield you $140 on a $100 bet won.

-Take note with so many NCAA football games on a weekly basis, the OVER/UNDER totals are not as quickly available as we come to expect with the NFL.
+Take note with so many NCAA football odds released on a weekly basis, the OVER/UNDER totals are not as quickly available as we come to expect with the NFL.

 Known as college football futures, you can bet your prediction on who you think will win the College Football Playoffs come season’s end.
 Just like all the other major sports, a strong team will have short odds such as +230 to win it all, while a slow team out the gate will have higher CFP odds such as +3000 to bring home the prize.
 A $100 wager on +230 team will mean a $230 profit, but a $100 wager on +3000 team will return $3000!
 Bet wisely when it comes to futures to get the best value on your money.